abelardojarab/gputeachingkit-labs/Module7/TextHistogram/description.markdown

 ---

 # Objective
 The purpose of this lab is to implement an efficient histogram algorithm for an input array of integers within a given range.
 Each integer will map into a single bin, so the values will range from 0 to (NUM_BINS - 1).
 The histogram bins will use unsigned 32-bit counters that must be saturated at 127 (i.e. no roll back to 0 allowed).
-The input length can be assumed to be less than $2^32$.
-NUM_BINS is fixed at 4096 for this lab.
+The input length can be assumed to be less than $2^{32}$. `NUM_BINS` is fixed at 4096 for this lab.

 # Instructions
 Edit the code in the code tab to perform the following: